AI Search Optimization 2026: A Technical AI SEO Blueprint for Agencies

-Your client’s website ranks well in Google but is invisible in ChatGPT, Perplexity, Gemini, AI Mode, Claude, and Google AI Overviews.
+Your client’s website may rank well in Google.
+But are they visible in ChatGPT, Perplexity, Gemini, AI Mode, Claude, and Google AI Overviews?

 Traditional SEO metrics still look healthy, rankings are stable, and traffic is steady.